ishahmshah1025/Adobe-Hackathon-Round-1B/README.md

 4. For each top section, relevant paragraphs are pulled and any duplicates/near-duplicates are merged, ensuring high factual accuracy (no hallucination).
 5. All results are written to a single, easy-to-use JSON output.

-## Customization \& Troubleshooting

-- **Increase or decrease the number of output sections**: Change the slice in `top_sections = ...[:6]`.
-- **Change similarity thresholds** in the top of the script to be more/less strict.
-- **If you want to use a different embedding model** (e.g., MPNet, LaBSE), just change the model name in the model loading lines.
-- **For OCR/scanned PDFs:** You can extend the extractor to use Tesseract OCR as fallback.
-- **Issues with TF-IDF being empty?** Lower document filtering thresholds.